Skip to main content

 8. Character Limit Violations

 QuickBooks Online has character limits for fields like payment numbers, customer names, or property names.
 If these fields exceed the limits, the sync will fail.
 Shorten these fields to comply with QuickBooks' requirements.
+For example, product codes must not exceed 30 characters.
+Ensure all fields meet these specific limits before retrying the sync.

 9. Inactive Classes or Items in QuickBooks